XiaoGeNintendo/HHSOJ-Web-Edition/README.md

 # What's it
 It's an easy online judge.
 It's still beta!
 # About "hhsoj" folder
+hhsoj folder is the place to hold everything.

 We have one sample folder for you.
 Check it out. **It is recommended to copy the sample folder to your computer when using**

 You can use `new File("hhsoj").getAbsolutePath()` to check your hhsoj folder path on your computer.